EileenFeng/Map_Location_Services_Android_Studio/BLOG.md

 Map and location services are very important for mobile apps these days.
 Applications such as Doordash (delivery services), Waze (navigation and direction services), and social apps that allow user-created content with location information, all involves maps and location services.
 The sections below introduce how to build these features into your app with [android.location](https://developer.android.com/reference/android/location/package-summary) framework APIs, [Google Play services location APIs](https://developer.android.com/training/location/), and the [Google Maps Android API](https://developers.google.com/maps/documentation/android-sdk/intro).
 We will be using Android Studio IDE.
 If you do not have Android Studio on your laptops yet, you can [download](https://developer.android.com/studio/) from the Android developers' website.
 <br> <br/>

-### `Set Up Emulator for Testing Apps with Maps`
+### `Set Up Emulators`

 It is very important that developers can test their applications on emulators when they do not have an android devices on hand.
-Before we delve into the code, we will set up our emulators for running and testing our programs.
+Before we delve into the code, we will set up our emulators for running and testing our map-based applications.

 First, check your `Android Emulator` tools is up-to-date.
 Click on `SDK Manager` under `Tools` in your menu, select the `SDK Tools` tab, check `Android Emulator`, and apply your changes to update packages.